March 28, 2022

 Just imagine the cacophony as noisy neighbours squabble and jostle for territory.

-UNESCO says, “St Kilda supports the largest seabird colony in the north-east Atlantic, its size and diversity is of global significance making it a seabird sanctuary without parallel in Europe.”
+UNESCO says, “St Kilda supports the largest seabird colony in the north-east Atlantic, its size and diversity are of global significance making it a seabird sanctuary without parallel in Europe.”

 The sea caves in the waters around the archipelago are filled with marine life and are a magnet for divers from around the world.